Circumcision of your Older Child

 How do I prepare my child for a circumcision?

-What will happen during the circumcision?
+What will happen during my child's circumcision?

-What will happen after my child's circumcision?
+What can I expect after my child's circumcision?

 What are the risks of a circumcision?